President Donald Trump has attended many sporting events in the first year of his second term, and that continued on Sunday.

 Why is Donald Trump at Lions vs. Commanders?

-President Donald Trump will be attending Sunday's game between the Commanders and Lions as the NFL commemorates its Salute to Service initiative.
+President Donald Trump attended Sunday's game between the Commanders and Lions as the NFL commemorated its Salute to Service initiative.

 "We are honored to welcome President Trump to the game as we celebrate those who have served and continue to serve our country," Commanders team president Mark Clouse said in a statement.
 "The entire Commanders organization is proud to participate in the NFL’s league-wide Salute to Service initiative, recognizing the dedication and sacrifice of our nation’s veterans, active-duty service members, and their families this Sunday."